 It was my mistake.

-In the commotion of the Carter Burden Networks arrival on Roosevelt Island in 2016, I thought Carter Burden was just another of those amalgamations chiseled into a cornerstone to honor benefactors.
+In the commotion of the Carter Burden Network’s arrival on Roosevelt Island in 2016, I thought Carter Burden was a convenient hyphenation.
+Chiseled into a cornerstone to honor benefactors.

-Like Bird S. Coler or whoever it was that Goldwater Hospital was named after.
+Like Bird S. Coler… And whoever Goldwater Hospital honored.

 Coler was a Brooklyn politician, and Sigismund Shulz Goldwater was a City Health Commissioner.
-The Welfare Hospital for Chronic Disease was renamed “Goldwater” in 1942 and later vanished forever, making way for Cornell Tech.
+The Welfare Hospital for Chronic Disease became”Goldwater” in 1942 and later vanished forever, making way for Cornell Tech.

 Outside their families and history geeks, no one remembers either, except for the long term facilities on Roosevelt Island.